terrillmoore/multitech-installer/README.md

  Of course, if you usualy use Wi-Fi to connect to the Internet, and you don't use the Ethernet adapter that's built into your host computer, you might just want to dedicate that adapter to this purpose.

+ If your host computer is connected to a corporate network, bear in mind that the network 192.168.2.* might already be in use -- in that case, you won't be able to talk to the Conduit.
+TO be safe, disconnect your host computer from all other networks while doing the initial configuration.

 5. Copy `installer.sh` to the Conduit using Putty SCP (on Windows, `pscp.exe`) or `scp` (Cygwin, Linux or macOS).

   `host-machine $ `**`scp installer.sh root@192.168.2.1:`**